huggingface/transformers/docs/source/main_classes/configuration.rst

 Configuration
 ----------------------------------------------------

-We provide a base class, ``PretrainedConfig``, which can load a pretrained instance either from a local file or directory or from a pretrained model configuration provided by the library (downloaded from HuggingFace AWS S3 repository).
+The base class ``PretrainedConfig`` implements the common methods for loading/saving a configuration either from a local file or directory, or from a pretrained model configuration provided by the library (downloaded from HuggingFace's AWS S3 repository).

 ``PretrainedConfig``
 ~~~~~~~~~~~~~~~~~~~~~